eclipsesource/jsonforms/partials/docs/customrenderer.md

 In the example ```integerControl``` [is the same as](https://docs.angularjs.org/guide/directive#normalization) ```integer-control```.

 This is all we need to know for the integer renderer.
-You can see all the snippets in action [the integer directive in JSON Forms](https://github.com/eclipsesource/jsonforms/blob/master/src/components/renderers/controls/integer/integer-directive.ts).
+You can see all the snippets in action in [the integer directive in JSON Forms](https://github.com/eclipsesource/jsonforms/blob/master/src/components/renderers/controls/integer/integer-directive.ts).

 Being equipped with the general knowledge on the architecture of renderers in JSON Forms, a great next step is to look at the articles on [implementing a custom renderer in Typescript](#/docs/customrenderer-ts), [in Javascript ES5](#/docs/customrenderer-es5), or [in Javascript ES6](#/docs/customrenderer-es6).